reneda/reneda/README.md

 ## About Me

-I am like to find answers to problems :)
+I like to find answers to problems :)

 ---